tommyhall/tommyhall.github.io/_posts/2016-10-17-vr-contd-design-considerations.md

 ---
 layout: post
-title: VR cont'd: design considerations
+title: VR cont'd - design considerations
 ---

 Since VR has , there’s still a lot that we just don’t know about design “best practices”.
 For example, in my